etal/cnvkit/doc/pipeline.rst

 with the ``-g`` or ``--access`` option.
 These regions are precomputed for the UCSC reference human genome hg19 (data/access-5kb-mappable.hg19.bed), and can be computed for other genomes with the included script ``genome2access.py``.
+Other known unmappable or poorly sequenced regions can be specified for exclusion with the ``-x`` option.

 CNVkit uses a cautious default off-target bin size that, in our experience, will typically include more reads than the average on-target bin.
 However, we